Melatonin Production

 Standard sleep advice focuses on melatonin supplementation; the upstream lever — protecting the body’s own production — moves the needle for more clients.
 Which AANAT/ASMT variant pattern you carry decides whether the focus belongs on supplementing or on protecting endogenous synthesis through morning light and evening dim.

 Melatonin Production is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the sleep optimization and circadian health spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the sleep optimization and circadian health spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →